 Only liberal arts classes will qualify for transfer credit.
 If in doubt, consult the on-campus director or resident director as appropriate.
 Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which the student is studying.
 Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson.

 Activities and excursions will be arranged by Mansfield College.
-Students are encouraged to use the $750 credit applied to their Dickinson student account each semester to participate in these activities or to plan independent travel on their own.
+Students are encouraged to use the cultural allowance credited to their Dickinson student account each semester to participate in these activities or to plan independent travel on their own.